Chiefs, Chargers set for key AFC West matchup in Mexico City

-Everyone hopes the playing surface at Mexico City’s Estadio Azteca will not be the main story of Monday night’s game between the Kansas City Chiefs and the Los Angeles Chargers.
+Everyone hopes the playing surface at Mexico City’s Azteca Stadium will not be the main story of Monday night’s game between the Kansas City Chiefs and the Los Angeles Chargers.

 Both coaches said they have received favorable updates about the turf going into the game.
-Last year’s game between the Chiefs and Rams was moved back to Los Angeles less than a week before the game when the field was deemed unplayable because of rain and the stadium hosting concerts less than a month before the game.
+Last year’s game between the Chiefs and Rams was relocated to Los Angeles less than a week before the game when the field was deemed unplayable because of rain and the stadium having hosted concerts less than a month before the game.

 “Everything that I’ve been told has been positive,” Chiefs coach Andy Reid said.

-It is an important AFC West matchup for both teams.
+It is an important AFC West matchup.
 Kansas City (6-4) won its first four games but has dropped four of its past six, allowing Oakland to get within a half-game of the division lead.
 Los Angeles (4-6) has struggled for most of the season but remains only two games out.

-This is the first of two straight crucial division games for the Chiefs.
-After their bye week they will host the Raiders on Dec.
+This is the first of two straight division games for the Chiefs.
+After their bye week, they will host the Raiders on Dec.
 1.

 “To say you are in control of your own destiny at 4-6 is pretty rare,” Chargers quarterback Philip Rivers said.